thejoshwolfe/poaf/README.md

         file_name
     }
 }
-ArchiveFooter // location and crc32 of the Index Region
+ArchiveFooter // location and CRC32 of the Index Region
 ```

 ## General Design Discussion

 This format is designed to be written once in a single-pass stream, and then read either as a stream or by random access.
 Random-access reading means starting with a consolidated metadata index at the end of the archive, then seeking back to selectively read individual items contents as needed.
-One of either streaming reading support or random-access reading support can be omitted from the archive to save space if the writer knows how the archive format will be read.
+Streaming reading means reading the entire archive from start to finish, optionally exiting once the consolidated metadata index at the end has been reached.
-The first 4 bytes of the archive encode what metadata is present in the archive.
+It's also possible for a streaming reader to validate the index against the data that has been found thusfar.

-This format performs compression with the DEFLATE algorithm, the same as gzip.
+This format performs compression with the DEFLATE algorithm, the same as ZIP, gzip, PNG, etc.
 Metadata and contents from multiple items can be combined into a single compression stream,
 resulting in compression ratios comparable to `.tar.gz` archives.
 However, the writer can strategically place breaks in the compression stream to support selective reading by random access.